facebook/react/docs/docs/optimizing-performance.md

 Remember that you only need to do this for production builds.
 You shouldn't apply `UglifyJsPlugin` or `DefinePlugin` with `'production'` value in development because they will hide useful React warnings, and make the builds much slower.

-## Profiling Components with Chrome Timeline
+## Profiling Components with the Chrome Performance Tab

 In the **development** mode, you can visualize how components mount, update, and unmount, using the performance tools in supported browsers.
 For example: